 High-paying jobs are usually reserved for experts, those who have proven their skills, and have learnt their trade.
 Those who are now ready to unleash their skills and expertise in highly professional (and sometimes cut-throat) environments.

-Evidently, it is never easy to get high paying jobs regularly, unless you have been around for a number of years and have established your freelancing reputation and career.
+Evidently, it is never easy to get high paying jobs regularly unless you have been around for a number of years and have established your freelancing reputation and career.

 However, once they got a couple of high-paying clients, many freelancers (whom I know personally) start taking things easy.
 They abandon their old low-paying clients, as they think that they now have the experience and credentials for better clients.

 The results became distinct with time.
-As these freelancers bask in their newfound glory, they will complete their assignments only from high-paying clients then sit idling for long periods of time, waiting for their next high paying project to drop onto their lap.
+As these freelancers bask in their newfound glory, they will complete their assignments only from high-paying clients and then sit idling for long periods of time, waiting for their next high paying project to drop onto their lap.

 Losing their Touch

-Since they begin working less, and waiting more, they now have fewer opportunities to practice their skills.
+Since they begin working less and waiting more, they now have fewer opportunities to practice their skills.
 Some lose their edge and winning traits, and worst of all, the lack of jobs has made them lazy.
 That is something freelancers should be wary of.

 Freelancing is not just about getting projects and earning money, but also about understanding the beauty of freelancing and the discipline you need to have to be in the business.
-It is also a profession which is networked and based on mutual respect.
+It is also a profession that is networked and based on mutual respect.

 Why stick to low-Paying clients?

-If the question here is “should freelancers completely get rid of low-paying clients, after they get high paying clients” then the answer is definitely no. The fact that not all freelancers are able to get highly paid jobs regularly, is enough reason for them to stick to low-paying clients as well.
+If the question here is "should freelancers completely get rid of low-paying clients after they get high paying clients" then the answer is definitely no. The fact that not all freelancers are able to get highly paid jobs regularly, is enough reason for them to stick to low-paying clients as well.

 Also, the fact remains that there is always a dearth of high-paying jobs.
 These jobs quickly fall on someone else’s lap as soon as it arrives.
 Therefore, to strike out low-paying clients from your contact list is an act that is not recommended.

-Even if you have started getting high paying clients, keep working for at least a few low-paying clients.
+Even if you have started getting high-paying clients, keep working for at least a few low-paying clients.
 You never know when you could hit a dry spell.
 Freelancing insecurities may catch up on you and they are very real sources of worry.